REU Programs for Community College Students

 GPA: 3.0 GPA in science, engineering, & math courses

 Citizenship Requirements: US Citizens, Permanent Residents, and Undocumented students are eligible.
-Due to funding restrictions, international students utilizing F-1 of
+Due to funding restrictions, international students utilizing F-1 of J-1 visas are not eligible for this program.

 Apply